zvector/fate/README.md

 	[new] Procedure( [ ... ] | [[ ... ]] | {n:[ ... ]} )

-A **procedure** employs `Pipeline`, `when`, and `Multiplex` to describe combinations of serial, parallel, and limited-parallel execution flows.
+A **procedure** employs `Pipeline`, `when`, and `Multiplex` to describe combinations of serial, parallel, and fixed-width–parallel execution flows.
 It is constructed by grouping multiple functions into a nested array structure of arbitrary depth, where:

 * An array literal `[ ]` represents a group of functions to be executed in a serial queue, using a `Pipeline`.